shipyardapp/Shipyard-Documentation/docs/blueprint-library/google-sheets/google-sheets-overview.md

 # Google Sheets Blueprints Overview

-Shipyard's low-code VENDOR blueprints allow users to connect their data in Google Sheets to the rest of their modern data stack.
+Shipyard's low-code Google Sheets blueprints allow users to connect their data in Google Sheets to the rest of their modern data stack.

 Shipyard currently has the following Blueprints readily available:
 - [Download Sheet to CSV](google-sheets-download-sheet-to-csv)